nadegeguiglielmoni/GraphUnzip/README.md

                         from linked-reads-IM [default: None] -l LONGREADS, --longreads LONGREADS
-                        Long reads mapped to the GFA with GraphAligner (GAF format), if you have them
+                        Long reads mapped to the GFA with GraphAligner (GAF format) or SPAligner (TSV format) -v, --verbose
-  -v, --verbose
   -d DEBUG, --debug DEBUG
                         Activate the debug mode.
 Parameter: directory to put the logs and the intermediary GFAs.
-  --dont_merge          If you don't want the output to have all possible contigs
+  --dont_merge          If you don't want the output to have all possible
-                        merged
+                        contigs merged

 HiC-IM options:
   -m MATRIX, --matrix MATRIX